ZHaskell/docs/Z-Data/Parser-and-Builder.md

 # Builder Monad

-The `Builder` from `Z.Data.Builder` is a reverse process of parsing, i.e. writing Haskell data types to `Bytes`, aka *Writer* monad.
+The `Builder` from `Z.Data.Builder` is the reverse process of parsing, i.e. writing Haskell data types to `Bytes`, aka *Writer* monad.
 The usage is very similiar to `Parser`:

 ```haskell
 import qualified Z.Data.Builder as B